What does it take to find voice-over work?

 Now reach out to the advertiser you heard and do a custom sample showing them how by hiring you as their voice their ads would improve.

-This way the work is coming from the advertiser and not the station.
+This way your client is the advertiser and not the station.
 Here’s why it’s better to approach the business directly:

 Radio and TV stations = Low to no budget for production.
 Need to keep expenses to a minimum.